Krzysztow/variant/variant.md

 - difficult to create variant types scoped to the variant
 - various library supported syntaxes verbose and intricate
 - combining `switch` and `get_if` increases the decision-making work
-- good to see 'offical' techniques before well
+- good to see 'official' techniques before well
+- switch and mechanisms detect missing cases

 ---